zackayers/css-documentation/README.md

 ## Ordering

 * Keep all element rules before nested children to keep properties close to their selector
-* Group like-properties when possible (e.g. margin and padding, position and top/left/bottom/right, font-weight/size/style) for readability and easier future editing
+* Group like-properties when possible (e.g. margin and padding, position and top/left/bottom/right, font-weight/size/style) for readability and easier future editinge

 Good:
 ```sass